 It is a rich and creamy beverage traditionally made with milk, sugar, cream and eggs and is served chilled.
 It is most popular in the United States during Christmas but people enjoy it all along the holiday season.

-(Also read: How to Make Homemade Eggnog) It is made up of milk, sugar, cream and eggs.
-Photo Credit: Istock
+(Also read: How to Make Homemade Eggnog)

 It is a moist cake made with candied or dried fruits, nuts and spices.
 Making the fruit cake is a popular Christmas tradition observed all around the world.
 The nuts are usually soaked in rum well in advance that adds a nice kick to the cake.